OmarVector/Unity-DayDream-Prototype/README.md

 1. Download the project
 2. Open it with unity
 3. Press play and follow the emulator instruction which is :
-	- Alt+ moving mouse you can rotate your head
+	- Alt + moving mouse you can rotate your head
-	- Shit + Moving Mouse getting the controller itself "quite confusing"
+	- Shift + Moving Mouse getting the controller itself "quite confusing"
 	- Ctrl + Moving Mouse benting your head left and right.
-4. Or Connect your deveice and build the game . " Not Tested
+4. Or Connect your device and build the game . " Not Tested

 ###### Game Rules :

-1. You have to weapons active and firing at same time .
+1. You have two weapons active and firing at same time .
-2. There is Spawned enemies will walk toward you and you must shoot them before they hit you .
+2. There are Spawned enemies will walk toward you and you must shoot them before they hit you .
 3. Enemies will become harder with time , each 10 seconds they will become tougher , you can check their Eye color .
 4. Guns will be upgraded automatically every 30 seconds .
 5. If you die the game will restart in short time .